Q: What is Covered California?

 A: Covered California is a marketplace where individuals can compare and select private health insurance plans as well as determine if they are eligible for financial assistance to make coverage more affordable.

 A: U.S. Citizens and persons lawfully present in California with incomes above 138% of the federal poverty level ($16,754 for an individual). – Tax Credits and discounts on monthly premiums are available to persons whose incomes are up to 400% of the federal poverty level, or $100,400 annually for a family of four.

 Q: What is the penalty for not getting health insurance during open enrollment?

-A: The Penalty for not having insurance in 2014 starts at $95 or 1% of annual income, whichever is greater, per adult and $47.50 for each uninsured child.
-In 2015, the penalty starts at $325 or 2% of annual income, whichever is greater, per adult and $162.50 for each uninsured child.
-In 2016, the penalty will start at $695 or 2.5% of annual income, whichever is greater, per adult and $347.50 for each uninsured child.
+A: The Penalty for not having insurance in 2018 will start at $695 or 2.5% of annual income, whichever is greater, per adult and $347.50 for each uninsured child.

 Q: What type of insurance will I get when I apply through Covered California?

-A: There are 4 different plans to available to purchase on Covered California in Kern County.
-Anthem Blue Cross, Blue Shield of California, HealthNet, and Kaiser Permanente.
-This plans each have 4 different levels of coverage: Bronze (60%), Silver (70%), Gold (80%), Platinum (90%).
+A: There are 3 different plans to available to purchase on Covered California in Kern County.
+Blue Shield of California, HealthNet, and Kaiser Permanente.
+These plans each have 4 different levels of coverage: Bronze (60%), Silver (70%), Gold (80%), Platinum (90%).
 Additionally, there are enhanced silver plans available for those with eligible income, with coverage at 73%, 87%, and 94%.
 If you qualify for Medi-Cal you will have options to choose between HealthNet and Kern Family Health Care.